Yarpii-Tech/esx_joblisting2/README.md

 ## Installation
-- Check in your database 'jobs' table exist in your datbase..
+- Check in your database `jobs` table exist in your datbase..
-- if not then import 'import.sql' to your database.
+- if not then import `import.sql` to your database.

-Now open your `server.cfg`
+- Now open your `server.cfg` and rename
-and rename
 ```
 ensure esx_joblisting
 ```